rosatisoft/axiomatic-criterion-engine/README.md

 if (result.decision === 'REJECT') {
     /* Hierarchy in Action:
        Truth → Discernment → Efficiency

-       By identifying this input as a Type B Intention (Error Validator) that violates the Axiom of the Absolute, ACE terminates the inference path early.
     */
     console.log("Input rejected: Ontological inconsistency detected.");
 }